Blog

 Skilled Work Regional visa (subclass 491)

-• Duration: Up to 5 years
+• Duration: Up to 5 years (provisional)

-• Regional residence and work conditions
+• Conditions: Regional residence and work requirements

 Employer Nomination Scheme visa (subclass 186)

-• Employer sponsorship required
+• Employer nomination required

-• Skills assessment may apply
+• Skills and experience requirements apply

 Temporary Activity visa (subclass 408)